planetscale/docs/content/docs/performance-features.md

 category: 'concepts'
 ---

-# Performance features of the PlanetScale Database
+# Performance features of the PlanetScale CNDb

-This document provides an overview of the performance features of the PlanetScale Database.
+This document provides an overview of the performance features of the PlanetScale CNDb.

 ## Query rewriting